 If a claim does come in, there’s a good chance you’ll have to reach deep into your own pockets to pay for legal costs and compensation.

-And that's why it's a sensible move to protect yourself with interior designers' professional insurance – it pays for legal expertise to defend you and covers any damages awarded.
+And that's why it's a smart move to protect yourself with interior designers' professional insurance – it pays for legal expertise to defend you and covers any damages awarded.